DotNetNewbies/It-s-all-about-the-process/docs/How would you do it.md

   but is usually not plugged into the rest of the development process.
 - Oracle PL/SQL skills and be able to tune queries (hint: That's the DBA's job)
 - Good knowledge of international banking procedures, reference data and
-  transactional data (another specialty)
+  transactional data (another specialty), should be the purview of the BA.
 - Understanding of "Control-M Scheduling tool" - never heard of it.
 - You are ambitious, dedicated, hardworking and can work on own initiative
   whilst also working collaboratively and deliver on time with a high level of
-  integrity, sense of urgency, attention to -detail and quality standards. aka "Gung-Ho!".
+  integrity, sense of urgency, attention to -detail and quality standards.
+  aka "Gung-Ho!".
 Deliver "on time"?
 See the imponderables.
 - Transform customer requirements into workable design.
 Hint: This is the SA's
   and the BA's job!